 Our Value Analysis & Value Engineering teams have many years of industry experience and have been helping partners put together compelling propositions.
 In our team, we have subject matter experts for all areas in the manufacturing domain.
 Our methodology is based on the steps defined by the Society of American Value Engineers (SAVE).

-Our extended service offerings also include strategic sourcing, reverse engineering, and lean manufacturing.
+Our extended service offerings also include competitor analysis, strategic sourcing, reverse engineering, and lean manufacturing.
 All these help in the right vendor selection to realize the cost savings coming out of value analysis and value engineering exercise:

 Scoping -> Information collection -> -> Value Analysis -> Function analysis -> FAST Diagram -> Function Cost analysis (should costing) -> Creativity Phase/Concept generation -> Evaluation Phase/Concept short-listing -> Detail engineering -> Should cost analysis of final concept -> Fine-tune 3D models of final concept – Final concept and presentation